NielsLeenheer/EscPosEncoder/README.md

 Note: Not all printer models support cutting paper.
 And even if they do, they might not support both types of cuts.

+### Pulse

+Send a pulse to an external device, such as a beeper or cash drawer.

+    let result = encoder
+        .pulse()
+        .encode()

+The first parameter is the device where you want to send the pulse.
+This can be 0 or 1 depending how the device is connected.
+This parameter is optional an by default it will be send to device 0.

+The second parameter is how long the pulse should be active in milliseconds, with a default of 100 milliseconds

+The third parameter is how long there should be a delay after the pulse has been send in milliseconds, with a default of 500 milliseconds.

+    let result = encoder
+        .pulse(0, 100, 500)
+        .encode()

 ### Raw

 Add raw printer commands, in case you want to send a command that this library does not support natively.
 For example the following command is to turn of Hanzi character mode.